4 Reasons You May Need More Vitamin D Than You Think

 - Falls: Older persons with low vitamin D are at a greater risk of falls, which are a major cause of hip fracture and chronic pain.

 Speak with your doctor about checking your 25-hydroxy (25-OH) vitamin D level and ask if supplementation may be needed.
 In the United States, everyone who lives north of a latitude line connecting Atlanta and Los Angeles will synthesize very little D during the winter, as the sun’s angle is too steep to be effective.
 Therefore, it is helpful to know your levels in the summer and winter and adjust dosing accordingly.
-Look for supplements that provide D3 (cholecalciferol) rather than D2 (ergocalciferol).
+Look for supplements that provide D3 (cholecalciferol) rather than D2 (ergocalciferol) and are preferably in oil or softgel form.

 Today’s Health Topics